 5. Preparing proposed Association goals and objectives for Board review and approval; managing and directing all functions and activities necessary to implement the goals and objectives; reporting progress regularly to the Board and membership.

-6. Preparing Board meeting agendas in consultation with the Executive Committee, and submitting recommendations on all matters requiring Board action; keeping an accurate record of the proceedings of all meetings of the Board and of the Association.
+6. Preparing Board meeting agendas in consultation with the President, and submitting recommendations on all matters requiring Board action; keeping an accurate record of the proceedings of all meetings of the Board and of the Association.